Code of Conduct

-Any action that is needlessly or potentially damaging to college property, including, but not limited to, furniture, electronic equipment, floor coverings, walls, doors, etc.
+5.3.2.
+College Property or Equipment: Any action that is needlessly or potentially damaging to college property, including, but not limited to, furniture, electronic equipment, floor coverings, walls, doors and related type items.

-“Bias related offenses” shall be defined as including, but not limited to, when a person commits an offense against another or others, including but not limited to physical or verbal abuse, harassment or discrimination, and either intentionally selects the person against whom the offense is committed or intended, or intentionally commits the act or acts constituting the offense in whole or in substantial part, because of a belief or perception regarding the race, color, national origin, ancestry, gender, religion, religious practice, age, disability or sexual orientation of a person, regardless of whether the belief or perception is correct or not.
+“Bias related offenses” shall be defined as including, but not limited to, when a person commits an offense against another or others, including but not limited to physical or verbal abuse, harassment or discrimination, and either intentionally selects the person against whom the offense is committed or intended, or intentionally commits the act or acts constituting the offense in whole or in substantial part, because of a belief or perception regarding the race, color, national origin, creed, familial status, pregnancy, predisposing genetic characteristics, military status, domestic violence victim status, criminal conviction, ancestry, gender, religion, religious practice, age, disability or sexual orientation of a person, regardless of whether the belief or perception is correct or not.

 Disruption or obstruction of teaching, research, administration and administrative processes, services (including auxiliary services), disciplinary proceedings, or other college activities, including public-service functions, whether said activities occur on or off campus.